sing-group/GC4S/README.md

 This repository contains four GC4S modules:
 - `gc4s`: the main module containing the components library.
 - `gc4s-demo`: a module that contains examples of usage of the components in the `gc4s` module.
+- `gc4s-heatmap`: a module that depends on the `gc4s` module to provide an interactive heat map visualization component.
+- `gc4s-heatmap-demo`: a module that contains examples of the usage of heat map visualization component.
 - `gc4s-genomebrowser`: a module that depends on the `gc4s` module to provide an interactive genome browser.
 - `gc4s-genomebrowser-demo`: a module that contains an example of usage of the genome browser component.
+- `gc4s-statistics-tests-table`: a module that depends on the `gc4s` module to provide a statistical tests table.
+- `gc4s-statistics-tests-table-demo`: a module that contains examples of usage of the statistical tests table components.
 - `gc4s-multiple-sequence-alignment-viewer`: a module that depends on the `gc4s` module to provide a multiple sequence alignments viewer.
 - `gc4s-multiple-sequence-alignment-viewer-demo`: a module that contains an example of usage of the multiple sequence alignments viewer.
-- `gc4s-statistics-tests-table`: a module that depends on the `gc4s` module to provide a statistical tests table.
-- `gc4s-statistics-tests-table-demo`: a module that contains examples of usage of the statistical tests table components.

 Using GC4S
 ----------